Geochron

 The Hubble Space Telescope control center at Goddard Space Flight Center uses a Geochron in its day-to-day operations.
 The European Space Agency displays a Geochron in their command center.
 The Smithsonian Institution has called the Geochron the "last significant contribution in timekeeping."
 The world clock was featured in motion pictures such as Hunt for Red October, Patriot Games, Clear and Present Danger and Three Days of the Condor.

 Founder James Kilburg died in 1985.
 His son, James M. Kilburg, had purchased one-third of the company from his father a short time earlier.
 Bob Williamson acquired the other two-thirds of the company, and he and the younger Kilburg became partners in managing the business.

-After many years in the San Francisco Bay Area, in 2007 Geochron Enterprises was sold and moved to Oregon City, Oregon, and became Geochron, Inc. It was sold again in 2015, to Patrick Bolan.
+After many years in Redwood City, California, in 2007 Geochron Enterprises was sold and moved to Oregon City, Oregon, and became Geochron, Inc. It was sold again in 2015, to Patrick Bolan.
 The Geochron World Clock has been updated under new management to include new mapsets, lighting options, and new magnetic stepper motors.
 Geochron World Clocks are still built and restored by hand and manufactured at a small machine shop in Oregon City.
 In September 2019, the company announced that it was preparing to move from Oregon City to Estacada, Oregon.

 In 2018, Geochron released an electronic version of its mechanical clock, optimized for 4K resolution displays.
 It includes many features that were unavailable prior to the internet, including satellite tracking, and demographic layers above different mapsets.
 All Geochron mapsets are in a Mercator Projection.
 As of October 2019, the company continues to sell the mechanical version, in addition to the digital version.